TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

 Interpreting the report

-You can review the report to determine the progress that your team has made in a release and answer the following questions:
+You can review the report to determine the progress that your team has made in a release and to answer the following questions:

-How much work remains in the sprint?
+How much work remains in the release?